Doctoral Program in Educational Leadership

 The Doctor of Education Degree in Educational Leadership serves educational leaders or aspiring leaders in schools, community colleges, universities and other education related agencies.
-The curriculum was designed to maximize career opportunities and serve busy professionals.
+The curriculum is designed to maximize career opportunities and serve busy professionals.
 Our courses are offered during evenings, weekends, and online.

-The PreK-16 cognate prepares principals, superintendents, and other school leaders.
+This cognate prepares principals, superintendents, and other school leaders.
 The preparatory courses for the principal and superintendent certificates also count toward the degree plan, allowing students to maximize the benefits of their coursework.

 Curriculum and Cognates (Specializations)